Alenia C-27J Spartan: Others

 In 2006, Bulgaria had initially ordered five C-27Js to replace its aging fleet of Antonov An-26 aircraft, but reduced its order to three aircraft in 2010 due to funding shortages.
-In March 2011, the Bulgarian Air Force received the third and final of the C-27Js ordered; the fleet is employed for military transport missions as well as medical evacuations, special tasks of the Interior Ministry, and participating in international operations such as the rotation of Bulgarian troops in Afghanistan.
+In March 2011, the Bulgarian Air Force received the third and final of the C-27J ordered.
+The fleet is employed for military transport missions as well as medical evacuations, special tasks of the Interior Ministry, and participating in international operations such as the rotation of Bulgarian troops in Afghanistan.

-In 2006, the Romanian government announced the selection of the C-27J, seeking 7 aircraft to be delivered from 2008 to replace Antonov An-24 and Antonov An-26 aircraft, beating the EADS CASA C-295.
+In 2006, the Romanian government announced the selection of the C-27J, seeking seven aircraft to be delivered from 2008 to replace Antonov An-24 and Antonov An-26 aircraft, beating the EADS CASA C-295.
 In February 2007, a legal challenge filed by EADS blocked the Romanian order; the order was allowed to proceed when the Romanian court rejected EADS' complaint in June 2007.
-On 7 December 2007, a contract for the seven C-27Js was officially signed.
-On 12 April 2010, the first two C-27s were delivered to the Romanian Air Force.
+In December 2007, a contract for the seven C-27J was signed.
+In April 2010, the first two C-27s were delivered to the Romanian Air Force.